erSubhashThapa/100daysofcode/r2-log.md

   ## Working (sort of)!

-  It's working on .js files.
+  It fixing on save on .js files on.
 But not .html.
-Also It is registering prettier on those files:
+It is registering prettier on those files:

   ![screenshot](log_imgs/prettiernotif_5-12.PNG)

   But when I save it doesn't change the quotes.

+  ## Prettier Doesn't Work on Script Tags

   Looks like it's not possible to fix on auto save in the HTML files: